kuber-to-prabhupad/Project1/README.md

 3. And our mission is to establish the Srila Prabhupad mission by using available resources.

-4. *We seek Laxmi to accomplish Srila Prabhupada's proposed society, hence it is named Kuber to Prabhupada*
+4. *We seek Laxmi to accomplish Srila Prabhupada's proposed society, hence it is named Kuber to Prabhupada*.